 In 1811, the monastery was largely destroyed by Napoleonic troops.
 The Benedictine monastery was rebuilt.

-This resistance makes the monastery an important symbol of Catalan self-evident and the fight against oppression.
-The Catalans are still grateful today.
+This resistance makes the monastery today an important symbol of Catalan identity and the struggle against oppression.
+The Catalans are still grateful for this.

 Surroundings